munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_HW2.md

 ### 2. What does it do or what kind of problem does it solve?
+- The app's aim is to create a revision-based quiz.
+- The app will allow a user to test their knowledge on CFG course topics in the form of a quiz.
 - The app we are building aims to help improve the knowledge of CFG students.
-- The app's aim is to create a revision-based quiz.
-- The app will allow the user to test their knowledge on CFG topics in the form of a quiz.
-The problem this solves is a user may struggle to learn complex topics in a memorable and fun way, the app solves this.
-Ultimately we aim to increase retention for CFG students, so they can learn software engineering topics easier.
+The problem this app solves is that of a user potentially struggling to learn complex topics in a memorable and fun way.
+Ultimately we aim to increase retention of CFG course content for CFG students, so they can learn software engineering topics more easily.

 ### 3. What are the key features of your system?
 - User interface